-As a construction company executive I am extremely interested in the Boards project on revenue recognition and it is our desire to ensure that high-quality accounting for the construction industry is maintained.
+As a construction company financial executive, we are extremely interested in the Boards project on revenue recognition and it is our desire to ensure that high-quality accounting for the construction industry is maintained.

-My company and parent company have significant concerns over how the new standard may be applied to our company, our clients, our customers, and our industry.
-The current guidance in the Exposure Draft for recognizing revenue at the "performance obligation" level presents significant challenges for us and carries the very real risk of adverse economic effects on our industry stemming from an inferior method of revenue recognition.
+We have significant concerns over how the new standard may be applied to our company and our subcontractors.
+The current guidance in the Exposure Draft for recognizing revenue at the "performance obligation" level presents significant challenges for us and our subcontractors and carries the very real risk of adverse economic effects on our industry stemming from an inferior method of revenue recognition.
 The inherent subjectivity of the prescribed process for identifying and allocating revenue to performance obligations will lead to less consistency and transparency in the financial reporting process in the industry.
-The inherent subjectivity also opens to the door to financial engineering and outright manipulation.
+The inherent subjectivity also opens the door to financial engineering and outright manipulation.
 There are significant concerns in the surety community about any approach that diminishes consistency and increases subjectivity.
 As a result, surety credit will become marginally more difficult to obtain in the future in order to offset the risks associated with inferior accounting rules.

 We believe the reason that the Boards are hearing negative feedback from the construction has to do with the fact that the proposed revenue recognition rules are divorced from economic reality.
-But we also believe that it is possible to relatively modest refinements to the guidance under the proposed standard in order to align the revenue recognition rules with economic reality.
+But we also believe that it is possible to have relatively modest refinements to the guidance under the proposed standard in order to align the revenue recognition rules with economic reality.

-Specifically, we request that the Boards recognize that it most cases, ALL construction activities for a given project are highly interrelated and have overall risks which are inseparable.
+Specifically, we request that the Boards recognize that in most cases, ALL construction activities for a given project are highly interrelated and have overall risks which are inseparable.
 Therefore, construction companies lack a basis for determining the price at which it would sell the components of a contract separately and as such characteristics of distinct profit margin will not be met (in most cases) and hence there are typically no more than a single performance obligation for most construction contracts.